Chapter 18.08 DEFINITIONS

 (Ord. dated 9-7-10; Ord. dated 11-19-13)

 Variance.
-Permission to depart from the literal requirements of this Title or authorization to construct or maintain a building or use that is prohibited by this Title.
+Permission to depart from the literal requirements of this Title, including authorization to construct or maintain a building or use that is prohibited by this Title.
 There are two types of variance:

 A. A use variance is permission to depart from the use requirements of this Title when property or a structure cannot yield any beneficial use if it is made to conform to the ordinance.